Carson Palmer: 2007 season

-In the season opener on Monday Night Football against their divisional rival Baltimore Ravens, Palmer went 20 for 32 with 194 yards and two touchdowns.
-Palmer and the Bengals beat the Baltimore Ravens by a score of 27–20.
-He followed up this performance with 33 completions for 401 passing yards and a franchise record and also a career-high six touchdown passes the next week in a game against the Cleveland Browns.
-But even so, his team lost the game 51–45.
+In the season opener on Monday Night Football against their divisional rival Baltimore Ravens, Palmer went 20 for 32 with 194 yards and two touchdowns in a 27–20 win.
+He followed up this performance with 33 completions for 401 passing yards and a franchise record and also a career-high six touchdown passes the next week in a game against the Cleveland Browns, but lost 51–45.
 Cleveland quarterback Derek Anderson also threw for five touchdown passes in the game.
 It was only the third time in NFL history that two quarterbacks had thrown at least five touchdown passes in the same game.
-In the loss to the Seattle Seahawks, 21–24, Palmer went 27 for 43 for 342 yards for a touchdown, but also threw two interceptions.
+In a 24–21 loss to the Seattle Seahawks, Palmer went 27 for 43 for 342 yards for a touchdown, but also threw two interceptions.

 By Week 8, Palmer and the Bengals were struggling.
 His team had only a 2–5 record and he had thrown 9 interceptions, the most by any quarterback in the AFC.
 However, he remained statistically productive, ranking fourth in the NFL in passing yards and fifth in touchdowns with a passer rating of over 90.

 The Bengals' misfortunes continued throughout the season and a week 15 loss to the San Francisco 49ers ensured that the team finished the season with a losing record for the first time since he had been their starting quarterback.
 In the same game, Palmer threw his 100th career touchdown pass, becoming the 5th fastest player ever to reach this milestone (59 games).
 Palmer finished the season with 376 completions for 4,131 yards and 26 touchdowns, with 20 interceptions.
 His 20 interceptions were a career high, but his 373 completions and 4,131 passing yards set new Bengals franchise records.